alexpeattie/letsencrypt-fromscratch/README.md

 <p align='center'><img src="https://cloud.githubusercontent.com/assets/636814/13723640/6181806e-e863-11e5-8889-838f1d333da7.png" alt="nginx welcome"></p>

+Once we've been issued our certificate, we can install it following [the steps in Appendix 1](#installation-with-nginx).

 <br>

 ## Appendix 4: Multiple subdomains

 Let's Encrypt can issue a single certificates which cover multiple, using the [SubjectAltName extension](https://en.wikipedia.org/wiki/SubjectAltName).
-At the time of writing, Let's Encrypt supports a maximum of 100 SANs per certificate (references: [1](https://community.letsencrypt.org/t/rate-limits-for-lets-encrypt/6769), [2](https://community.letsencrypt.org/t/subjectaltname-certificates/100/14), [3](https://community.letsencrypt.org/t/sans-per-cert-and-sni-for-hosting-service/5105/6)).
+At the time of writing, Let's Encrypt supports a maximum of 100 SANs per certificate (full LE rate limits are detailed [here](https://letsencrypt.org/docs/rate-limits/)).

-LE has quite conservative per-domain rate limits right now (5 certificates per domain per week) - so using SANs is crucial if you have lots of subdomains to secure*. [**LE doesn't currently support wildcard certificates**](https://community.letsencrypt.org/t/frequently-asked-questions-faq/26).
+LE has quite conservative per-domain rate limits right now (5 certificates per domain per week) - so using SANs is crucial if you have lots of subdomains to secure*. [**LE doesn't currently support wildcard certificates**](https://letsencrypt.org/docs/faq#will-lets-encrypt-issue-wildcard-certificates).

 A common use-case is having a single certificate cover the naked domain and `www.` prefix.
 We have to authorize both domains; LE doesn't take it for granted that if we control the root domain we also control the `www.` subdomain or vice-versa.